m-dhiraj/foreflight-info-app/README.md

 Utilizes the Foreflight Weather and Airport API for data collection*, uses Redux to handle state and Jest for testing.

-*Currently only supports a static rendering of the KAUS airport due to api vpn issues
+*Currently only supports a static rendering of the KAUS airport due to api vpn issues communicated to me by the recruiter

 ## Getting Started